 This might come as a surprise, but Ted also tried an acting career.
 In 1986, he guest-starred in an episode of Miami Vice.
 His song Angry Young Man got featured in the episode.

 In 2001, he played himself in the third-season episode of That ‘70s Show titled Backstage Pass.
 In 2007, he appeared in the music video for Rockstar by Nickelback.

 Nugent began writing for various magazines in the late 1990s.
 So far, he has more than 20 written publications.
 Some of his works include Blood Trails: The Truth About Bowhunting (1991), New York Times Best Seller God, Guns, & Rock ‘n’ Roll (2000), Ted, White, and Blue: The Nugent Manifesto (2008), and more.

-Ted Nugent net worth is more than $20 million.
+Ted Nugent wealth is over $20 million.
 Most of his money comes from music.
 But he also earned a lot of from his hunting shows and writing.
 So far, he released more than 30 albums.
 Nugent sold more than 30 million records to this date.

 During his early career, he used Fender amps, a large part of his signature sound.
 He also played the hollow-body Gibson Byrdland guitar.

 Ted is a big fan of Detroit sports.
 He supports the Red Wings in hockey, the Pistons in basketball, the Lions in football, and Tigers in baseball.
 In his Damn Yankees video for Come Again he wore a Bad Boys era Pistons shirt.

 He suffers from hearing loss.
 In one interview in 2007, he said “the ear’s not too good, especially with background noise, but that’s a small price to pay.
 The journey was worth it”.

 Nugent is often a topic of controversy because of his conservative political views.
 He is an advocate for hunting and gun ownership rights.
 Ted is even a board member of the National Rifle Association.
 He supports the Republican Party.